The Language of Customer Service

 Disney calls its park employees cast members.
 This choice in language reinforces the idea that employees are part of the guest experience and are on stage for every visitor to the park.

 By choosing words wisely, businesses can improve the service experience and avoid disasters.

-Imagine for a moment that were running a funeral home.
-You probably would want your employees to avoid phrases such as "have a nice day" when talking with grieving family members.
-But without a little instruction, could you be sure that that phrase said in countless interactions every day would not be said in yours?
+Imagine for a moment that you were running a funeral home.
+You probably would want your employees to avoid phrases such as “have a nice day” when talking with grieving family members.
+But without a little instruction, could you be sure that that phrase said in countless interactions every day would not be said in your business?
 I bet not 100% of the time with 100% of employees.

 Language should not be left up to chance.
 Think about your typical customer interactions, and look for languaging opportunities.
 What do you call customers?
 How do you refer to employees?
 How do you say thank you?

 By being consistent, your organization is more likely to communicate the messages it wants others to hear.

 Here are a few ideas to get you started.